cartesi/docs/cartesi-rollups/deployment/self-hosted.md

 Fly.io is a platform where you can conveniently deploy applications packaged as Docker containers.

 :::caution important
-If deploying to Fly.io from macOS with Apple Silicon, create a Docker image for `linux/amd64` with: `sunodo deploy build --platform linux/amd64`
+If deploying to Fly.io from macOS with Apple Silicon, create a Docker image for `linux/amd64` with: `cartesi deploy build --platform linux/amd64`
 :::

 1. [Install the flyctl CLI](https://fly.io/docs/hands-on/install-flyctl/)